verygood-ops/verygood.ossec-server/README.md

 Requirements
 ------------

 This role will work on Ubuntu.
+OSSEC doesn't do SMTP auth of any kind so if you want email alerts you should add local SMTP like sendmail.

 Role Variables
 --------------